In addition to the guidelines below the Referees can still use all the options available to them in the 2010-2014 IIHF Rule Book.

 If both teams are at full strength at the end of regulation time the overtime period shall start as stated below 4-4.
 However if either one or both teams are shorthanded at the end of regulation time, the following shall apply.
 Both teams at full strength = 4 on 4 One team penalised = 4 on 3 Both teams penalised = 3 on 3 One team has two players serving penalties = 5 on 3 until players return to ice and first whistle.
 Then start accordingly as above.
 One team has two players serving penalties and the other has one player serving a penalty = 4 on 3 until player or players return to ice and first whistle.
 Then start accordingly as above.
 Both teams with 2 players serving penalties = 3 on 3 until player or players return to ice and first whistle.
 Then start accordingly as above.

-During regular season games, if the game remains tied at the end of the five (5) minute overtime period, the teams will proceed to a shootout, consisting of 3 pre designated shooters for each team.
+During regular-season Elite League and Challenge Cup group games, if the game remains tied at the end of the five (5) minute overtime period, the teams will proceed to a shootout, consisting of 3 pre designated shooters for each team.
 Note: The Away team shall shoot first.
-This rule will only apply in League Games.
-There is no penalty shoot out or overtime in the Challenge Cup or Playoffs.

 Police Protection and Security